Gigabyte MO27U2 27"

 • Pixel density is 163 ppi on Gigabyte MO27U2 27″ and 110 ppi on MSI MAG 273QP QD-OLED X24 27″.

-• Adaptive synchronization is Nvidia G-Sync, AMD FreeSync, Nvidia G-Sync Compatible on Gigabyte MO27U2 27″ and VESA Adaptive Sync on MSI MAG 273QP QD-OLED X24 27″.
+• Adaptive synchronization supports Nvidia G-Sync, AMD FreeSync, and Nvidia G-Sync Compatible on Gigabyte MO27U2 27″, while MSI MAG 273QP QD-OLED X24 27″ supports only VESA Adaptive Sync.

 • EU energy label is G on Gigabyte MO27U2 27″ and F on MSI MAG 273QP QD-OLED X24 27″.